Manchán of Mohill

 Manchan of Mohill, (fl.
 AD 464–538), was an early Christian saint credited with founding many early Christian churches in Ireland.
 His life is obscured because many people named Manchan are found among the monastically-inclined Medieval Irish Christians, and the name is a diminutive of Manach Monachus, a monk.
 Manchan probably died of famine during volcanic winters caused by the extreme weather events of 535–536, which preceded the 6th century Justinian plague of Mohill.

 The Shrine of Manchan is a remarkable and unique example of Irish Urnes style art, adapted to Ringerike style, skillful in design and execution.
-Saint Manchan's feast day is celebrated 14 February by Orthodox Catholics, Roman Catholics, and Anglicans.
+Saint Manchan's feast day is celebrated on 14 February by the Eastern Orthodox Church, the Roman Catholic Church, and the Anglican churches.